IntelRealSense/realsense-ros/README.md

 To turn them off: `ros2 param set /camera/camera enable_infra false` The "/camera" prefix is the namesapce specified in the given launch file.
 When using D435 or D415, the gyro and accel topics wont be available.
-Likewise, other topics will be available when using T265 (see below).

 ### The metadata topic:
 The metadata messages store the camera's available metadata in a *json* format.
 To learn more, a dedicated script for echoing a metadata topic in runtime is attached.
 For instance, use the following command to echo the camera/depth/metadata topic: